 The New School has long been a center for social innovation.
 Social innovation as a field of theory and practice is designed to enhance the capacity of individuals, communities, and organizations to devise effective, just, and sustainable solutions to social and environmental problems.

 Examples of social innovation are all around us.
 Microfinance ventures, hospices, fair trade organizations, passive houses, and rooftop gardens are just a few of the social innovations developed by nonprofits, public institutions, and businesses.

-The New School’s unique approach to social innovation education relies on collaboration between several divisions and schools:
+The New School’s unique approach to social innovation education relies on collaboration between several schools:

 The administrators of this site appreciate your feedback and information.
 Please email

 email@example.com with any questions, comments, or concerns about building a more comprehensive information hub.